 Swiss politicians divided on re-export of war materiel

-Recipient states of Swiss war material should be allowed to transfer it to third countries such as Ukraine after five years, according to a draft document from a commission.
+Recipient states of Swiss war materiel should be allowed to transfer it to third countries such as Ukraine after five years, according to a draft document from a commission.
 At the end of the consultation process the parties are divided.

 This content was published on